wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## k8s master = Control Plane Orchestrator

-Each cloud vendor also has its own <strong>K8s Master node</strong>, also called a "Control Plane", illustrated by <a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">this diagram</a>:
+Each cloud vendor has its own technology to run a set of <strong>Worker Nodes</strong> controlled by a <strong>Master Node</strong>.

 ![k8s-arch-master](https://user-images.githubusercontent.com/300046/132959208-44f362cd-5ac2-4160-af6f-950a14f13b95.png)

-At the bottom of the diagram, from the center out:
-Kubernetes runs each app that has been "dockerized" in a <strong>container</strong> image file stored for retrieval from a <strong>Docker image registry</strong>.
+From the core at the bottom of <a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">the diagram above</a>, Kubernetes runs each app that has been "dockerized" within a <strong>Container</strong> "image" folder stored for retrieval from a <strong>Docker image registry</strong> (such as Docker Hub or JFrog Artifactory).

-Within each worker node, several app containers can run within each of several <strong>pods</strong>.
+Several app Containers can run within each of several <strong>Pods</strong>.
-Within each pod, all Containers share the same lifecycle -- get created and removed together.
+Within each Pod, all Containers share the same lifecycle -- get created and removed together.

-Kubernetes orchestrates several <strong>worker nodes</strong> and a single <strong>Master Node</strong>.
+Several Pods are usually run within each <strong>Worker Node</strong>: the app Container plus sidecars such as <a target="_blank" href="https://wilsonmar.github.io/servicemesh">Service Mesh</a>.

-The <strong>Master Node</strong> (aka "Control Plane") runs several key processes (aka service components):
+The Kubernetes <strong>Master Node</strong> has several services processes which together orchestrates (manages) several <strong>Worker Nodes</strong>.
+The Master Node (aka "Control Plane") runs several key processes (aka service components):

-   * The ("kube-scheduler") watches newly created pods that have no node assigned, and selects a node for them to run on.
-Factors taken into account for scheduling decisions include, individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference and deadlines.

-   * The "Kube-Controller-manager" runs a closed loop that watches the shared state of the cluster (persisted in etcd) through the kube-apiserver and makes changes attempting to move the current state towards the desired state, by reacting to the stored declarative models.
-Controllers are responsible for instantiating the actual resource represented by any Kubernetes resource.
-These actual resources are what your app needs to allow it to run successfully.
-Examples of controllers that ship with Kubernetes today are the ReplicaSets, replication controller, endpoints controller, namespace controller, DaemonSets, Job and serviceaccounts controller.

    * <strong>etcd</strong> is the database (key-value data store) within each cluster.
 PROTIP: etcd is the one <strong>stateful</strong> component, so many run it in a cluster separate for its own HA redundancy.

+   * The <strong>Kube-Controller-Manager</strong> watches the state (status) of each cluster (as persisted in etcd) and  attempts to move current the state towards the desired state (as defined in Yaml files). <a href="#Controllers">Various Controllers</a> actually instantiate the actual resource represented by Kubernetes resource definitions.

+   * The <strong>kube-scheduler</strong> assigns Pods to Nodes.

    * The <strong>API server</strong> receives all administrative commands as REST API calls.
 Command-line programs communicating with Kubernetes do so by converting commands into REST API calls to the API server (named "kube-apiserver").

-Master components make global decisions about the cluster (for example, scheduling), and detecting and responding to cluster events (starting up a new pod when a replication controller’s ‘replicas’ field is unsatisfied.)

 <a name="Internals"></a>